 Grinnell College is committed to treating all members of the community with dignity, empathy, and respect.
 Any individual affected by sexual or gender-based harassment, sexual violence, sexual assault, intimate partner violence, or stalking whether as a Complainant, a Respondent, witness, or a third party, will have equal access to support through the College.
 The College recognizes that deciding whether or not to make a report and choosing how to proceed can be difficult decisions.
 We encourage any individual who has questions or concerns to seek the support of campus and community resources.
 These resources can provide guidance in making decisions, information about available resources, and procedural options, and assistance to either party in the event that a report and/or resolution under the College’s policy is pursued.

-Information about reporting is available if you decide that you would like to take next steps to make a report to the College.
+Information about reporting is available if you decide that you would like to take the next steps to make a report to the College.